Search Results

 Learn tips and tricks about how to loot and looting in Escape from Tarkov with our beginners tutorial and guide.
 Discover how to become better at Tarkov.
 EFT Tutorial and Guide THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Intro EFT Tutorial A beginner guide to EFT Just a Few More Words Before We Begin!
 Choices What is Escape from Tarkov?
 Choose Your Own Path SCAV or PMC?
 PvP or PvE?
 Solo or Team?
 USEC or BEAR?
 Where Am I?
 Your First Objective: Extraction Spawn Points and Extraction Points Just follow the waypoint!
 Where Am I?
 Learn maps one at a time Which Map Should I Start With?
 Exploration Map Knowledge The First Step: Practice Mode Ready, set, go Exploration Trying Out Missions Loadout, Damage, Health The Right Gear Health & Injuries Food & Drinks Damage, Armor and Ammo Weapon Choice Basic Loadout Bring The Right Kit Weapons and Aim The Second Step: Knowing Your Weapons an Aiming and Weapon Control Experiments in Factory ADS and Point Fire Weight, Movement and Stances Weight Movement Stances Combat: AI The Third Step: Real Targets Tagged and Cursed Stay safe Caution, Patience, and a Cool Head Are V Never Give Up Listen Carefully If You Think You Heard Something, You Di Cautious, But Never Passive Peaker Advantage If You Decide to Stay Still, Don't Move!
 Fighting the AI Don’t Re-Peek!
 Granada!
 Don’t be afraid to run Loot Looting Types of Loot and Where to Find It Too much loot!
 Simultanous Actions Interrupting Actions Combat: PvP The Fourth Step: Time to Get Serious So Many Deaths Your First Raid Timing and Map Flow Your First Loot Your First Kills Primary Objective: Survive Wrapping it up Now It’s Your Turn Appendix How to Improve Further Find You Pace and Playstile Time Management Moneymaking When You Die, You Lose Everything Know Your Enemies Your First Loot Ground Zero is a map rich in loot—if you look in the right places, such as the underground section.
 It’s a good place to start finding items for building parts of your hideout.
 In order to know what to loot, you can set the Auto Add to Wishlist option to “Hideout zone upgrade items” in the “Gameplay” settings, which highlights (in blue) items you need for hideout upgrades (click this link to know more about the Wishlist feature ).
 Or, you can simply pick up whatever you find without getting too distracted.
 Early on in your journey, you’ll need a bit of everything .
 Initially, you’ll definitely need medical kits and items , ammo , food , and drinks , especially since traders with lower reputation levels offer limited selection and high prices.
 Over time, you’ll learn to recognize valuable loot and prioritize items that are essential, useful, or high in value.
 Next: Your First Kills comments debug Comments Write a comment Write a comment Share Your Thoughts Be the first to write a comment.

-Learn tips and tricks on how to find the best loot in Tarkov.
-Discover looting strategies in our comprehensive Escape from Tarkov tutorial and guide.
+Learn tricks about looting in Tarkov with our Escape from Tarkov Tutorial and Guide.
+Discover expert tips to maximize your loot in Tarkov today!
 EFT Tutorial and Guide THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Intro EFT Tutorial A beginner guide to EFT Just a Few More Words Before We Begin!
 Choices What is Escape from Tarkov?
 Choose Your Own Path SCAV or PMC?
 PvP or PvE?
 Solo or Team?
 USEC or BEAR?
 Where Am I?
 Your First Objective: Extraction Spawn Points and Extraction Points Just follow the waypoint!
 Where Am I?
 Learn maps one at a time Which Map Should I Start With?
 Exploration Map Knowledge The First Step: Practice Mode Ready, set, go Exploration Trying Out Missions Loadout, Damage, Health The Right Gear Health & Injuries Food & Drinks Damage, Armor and Ammo Weapon Choice Basic Loadout Bring The Right Kit Weapons and Aim The Second Step: Knowing Your Weapons an Aiming and Weapon Control Experiments in Factory ADS and Point Fire Weight, Movement and Stances Weight Movement Stances Combat: AI The Third Step: Real Targets Tagged and Cursed Stay safe Caution, Patience, and a Cool Head Are V Never Give Up Listen Carefully If You Think You Heard Something, You Di Cautious, But Never Passive Peaker Advantage If You Decide to Stay Still, Don't Move!
 Fighting the AI Don’t Re-Peek!
 Granada!
 Don’t be afraid to run Loot Looting Types of Loot and Where to Find It Too much loot!
-Simultanous Actions Interrupting Actions Combat: PvP The Fourth Step: Time to Get Serious So Many Deaths Your First Raid Timing and Map Flow Your First Loot Your First Kills Primary Objective: Survive Wrapping it up Now It’s Your Turn Appendix How to Improve Further Find You Pace and Playstile Time Management Moneymaking When You Die, You Lose Everything Know Your Enemies Looting As you learn the map and improve in combat, you’ll start finding loot to collect.
-Besides what you’ll find on the bodies of enemies you’ve defeated, each map has scattered loot that you’ll find on the ground, placed on furniture and surfaces, and inside containers you’ll need to open to access.
-Initially, you may not find much loot around.
-This is because, in addition to not always being easy to spot (especially if you don’t know what it looks like), loot doesn’t appear everywhere .
-At the start of each raid, EFT determines what loot is present on the map and where.
-You’ll need to learn which rooms and locations tend to have loot more frequently.
-While the potential loot spots are consistent, the presence of loot, the types of containers, their positions, and their contents vary from raid to raid .
-To get this knowledge, other than experience, you can watch EFT streamers play or the loot guides or map guides they often make, where you can see their loot runs, what they prioritize, etc. I also highly suggest to take a look and study the interactive maps you can find on the EFT wiki .
+Simultanous Actions Interrupting Actions Combat: PvP The Fourth Step: Time to Get Serious So Many Deaths Your First Raid Timing and Map Flow Your First Loot Your First Kills Primary Objective: Survive Wrapping it up Now It’s Your Turn Appendix How to Improve Further Find You Pace and Playstile Time Management Moneymaking When You Die, You Lose Everything Know Your Enemies Too much loot!
+Once you become familiar with the game’s maps and start defeating enemies, you’ll realize there’s an abundance of loot —surely more than you can carry due to space and weight limits!
+It’s essential to know what to prioritize .
+Beyond items needed for tasks or the hideout, it’s crucial to identify items with the most utility and value.
+This will come with experience, but until then, there are several websites where you can check the value of items, even mid-raid: Tarkov Market Tarkov Guru Database for Tarkov There are also apps that display additional in-game information, like item values when you hover the mouse pointer on them, but it’s not 100% clear whether using them risks a ban, so I don’t feel comfortable promoting the use of these tools to you.
+A common rule many players follow is to fill their inventory with items worth more than 10,000 rubles per slot .
+For example, a single-slot item worth over 10,000 rubles or a four-slot item worth more than 40,000 rubles.
 Note: Patch 0.16 introduced a pretty big change by introducing the rule by which now to upgrade your hideout you need FIR (Found In Raid) items .
-Read the article I wrote about this for info, tips and a greatly useful videos made by Pestily and Gigabeef on where to find the loot you need!
-Next: Types of Loot and Where to Find It comments debug Comments Write a comment Write a comment Share Your Thoughts Be the first to write a comment.
+Read the article I wrote about this for info, tips and a greatly useful video made by Pestily on where to find the loot you need!
+TIP: Some containers take up fewer slots than the number of slots they provide.
+For example, certain chest rigs occupy 9 slots but offer 16 internal slots.
+This means that by placing such a rig inside your backpack, you effectively gain 7 additional slots !
+The only drawback is that the rig adds weight, which can slow you down or drain your stamina faster.
+However, this is a valuable trick to learn, especially early on when you're undergeared and usually carrying a lighter load.
+Next: Simultaneous Actions comments debug Comments Write a comment Write a comment Share Your Thoughts Be the first to write a comment.

 Learn how to use grenades in Tarkov with our Escape from Tarkov Tutorial and Guide.
 Master the use of grenades in Tarkov and gain the upper hand in battles!
 EFT Tutorial and Guide THE TARKOV CENTRAL News Tips & Tricks & Bugs Deep-Dives Game Features Resources Arena Community TTC Blog EFT Tutorial Intro EFT Tutorial A beginner guide to EFT Just a Few More Words Before We Begin!
 Choices What is Escape from Tarkov?
 Choose Your Own Path SCAV or PMC?
 PvP or PvE?
 Solo or Team?
 USEC or BEAR?
 Where Am I?
 Your First Objective: Extraction Spawn Points and Extraction Points Just follow the waypoint!
 Where Am I?
 Learn maps one at a time Which Map Should I Start With?
 Exploration Map Knowledge The First Step: Practice Mode Ready, set, go Exploration Trying Out Missions Loadout, Damage, Health The Right Gear Health & Injuries Food & Drinks Damage, Armor and Ammo Weapon Choice Basic Loadout Bring The Right Kit Weapons and Aim The Second Step: Knowing Your Weapons an Aiming and Weapon Control Experiments in Factory ADS and Point Fire Weight, Movement and Stances Weight Movement Stances Combat: AI The Third Step: Real Targets Tagged and Cursed Stay safe Caution, Patience, and a Cool Head Are V Never Give Up Listen Carefully If You Think You Heard Something, You Di Cautious, But Never Passive Peaker Advantage If You Decide to Stay Still, Don't Move!
 Fighting the AI Don’t Re-Peek!
 Granada!
 Don’t be afraid to run Loot Looting Types of Loot and Where to Find It Too much loot!
 Simultanous Actions Interrupting Actions Combat: PvP The Fourth Step: Time to Get Serious So Many Deaths Your First Raid Timing and Map Flow Your First Loot Your First Kills Primary Objective: Survive Wrapping it up Now It’s Your Turn Appendix How to Improve Further Find You Pace and Playstile Time Management Moneymaking When You Die, You Lose Everything Know Your Enemies Granada!
 In these situations—and many others—you’ll learn just how crucial grenades are .
 Whether they’re explosive or simple flashbangs (a cheaper option), throwing a grenade will always provoke a reaction from the enemy, whether AI or another player, forcing them to move and reposition .
 If timed right, this reaction can give you the upper hand , even in seemingly hopeless situations.
 While grenades obviously have high destructive potential, experienced players often use them strategically to force opponents out of cover or make them take shelter, giving them a chance to reposition or launch an attack.
 The explosion of a grenade is also a great way to mask the sound of your footsteps, allowing you to move without the enemy knowing your direction.
 Watching gameplay videos from streamers and content creators will showcase these tactics clearly.
 Next: Don’t be afraid to run comments debug Comments Write a comment Write a comment Share Your Thoughts Be the first to write a comment.